What is radiotherapy?

 Late effects of radiotherapy for lung cancer

-Late effects are side effects that do not go away or side effect that develop months or years after treatment.
+Late effects are side effects that do not go away, or side effects that develop months or years after treatment.

-• thinning of the bones in the chest area, which may cause pain in that area.
+• Thinning of the bones in the chest area or the back bones, which may cause pain or small breaks (fractures) in these areas.

-If you get any of these side effects or any others, tell your cancer doctor or nurse straight away.
+If you get any of these side effects or others not listed, tell your cancer doctor or nurse straight away.
 There are different things that can be done to manage late effects.
+Your doctor will talk to you about the late effects you might get.
+This depends on the position of the cancer and the type of radiotherapy you have.
 Also let them know if any side effects do not improve.

 About our information